scrapy/scrapy/docs/topics/item-pipeline.rst

 This pipeline exports all scraped items into a file, using different formats.

-It is simple but convenient wrapper to use :doc:`Item Exporters
-</experimental/exporters>` as :ref:`Item Pipelines <topics-item-pipeline>`.
-If
-you need more custom/advanced functionality you can write your own pipeline or subclass the :doc:`Item Exporters </experimental/exporters>` .
+It is simple but convenient wrapper to use :doc:`Item Exporters <exporters>` as :ref:`Item Pipelines <topics-item-pipeline>`.
+If you need more custom/advanced functionality you can write your own pipeline or subclass the :doc:`Item Exporters <exporters>` .

 It supports the following settings: